Close ILTakeCare Suggestion

 • 5 min read

 The depreciation rate of bikes refers to the decrease in percentage in your two-wheeler’s value with each passing year.
-The reduction is determined by several factors.
+Several factors determine the reduction.
 The bike’s age tops the list, followed by its mileage, maintenance history, claim history, climatic condition and market demand.

 The bike’s condition also matters.
 Scratches, dents and mechanical issues accelerate depreciation.
 Meanwhile, regular servicing and careful handling can slow down the process.